 Making soap for the first time may be intimidating, but isn’t difficult.
 This quick and easy beginner soap recipe comes with fun ideas for personalizing it by adding exfoliants, essential oils, etc.

 You know when you get really excited about making something…

 That was me making soap for the first time.

-I also loved being outside in the garden, and growing herbs in every little spare area of the garden.
-Somehow, I don’t think my mom appreciated my spearmint overtaking the rest of her garden quite as much as I do.
-(I personally think, “The more the merrier!!”)
+Growing up, I was always interested in making things.
+I loved being outside in the garden, and growing herbs in every little spare area of the garden.
+My mom didn’t appreciate my spearmint overtaking the rest of her garden quite as much as I did, but she still allowed me to explore my creativity.

 The worst disaster, though, was when I tried to make soap.

 The book shared ways to be frugal.
 It explained how to clean used cooking oil for making soap.
 For some reason, I decided that I would recycle oil that very first time I made soap.
 I mean, reuse, recycle, right?!?!?

 Refining the oil was a horrible, messy process, and I don’t know what sort of quality fat I ended up with.
 I proceeded, though, and continued to make my soap, excited, hopeful, and optimistic.
 It looked like soap, so I must have reached success, right?

 But, no!
 It stung every time I used it!

 Years later, I think I know what the problem was…